 Sources: S&P Capital IQ and Motley Fool CAPS.

-On CAPS, 94% of the 8,247 members who have rated Exxon believe the stock will outperform the S&P 500 going forward.
-These bulls include All-Star TheMiracleDJR, who is ranked in the top 5% of our community, and LegendPhoenix.
+On CAPS, 94% of the 8,271 members who have rated Exxon believe the stock will outperform the S&P 500 going forward.

-What do you think about Exxon, or any other stock for that matter?
 If you want to retire rich, you need to put together the best portfolio you can.
-Owning exceptional stocks is a surefire way to secure your financial future, and on Motley Fool CAPS, thousands of investors are working every day to find them.
-CAPS is 100% free, so get started!
+Owning exceptional stocks is a surefire way to secure your financial future.
+Of course, despite its four-star rating, Exxon may not be your top choice.

 Want to see how well (or not so well) the stocks in this series are performing?
 Follow the newTrackPoisedToCAPS account.